GeoMOER/moer-mpg-gife-basics/docs/units/_unit00/unit00-00_intro.md

 ### Direct contact
-You can reach me under the e-mail *reudenbach@geo.uni-marburg.de* please use the subject *[GIFEMSC]*.
-Conversely, we expect to reach you via your official student e-mail and ask you to check this regularly, at least once in the morning and once in the evening.
+You can reach me under the e-mail *reudenbach@geo.uni-marburg.de*.
+Please integrate the keyword **GISFE** into the subject line  .
+Conversely, I expect to reach you via your official student e-mail and ask you to check this regularly, at least once in the morning and once in the evening.

-Translated with www.DeepL.com/Translator (free version)